Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

 \subsection{Network-Level Analysis of the Influence Spreading Model in Random Networks}

 In this section, we examine the behavior of the influence spreading model on larger randomly generated networks and compare the results to standard centrality metrics.
-We use scatter plots and Pearson correlation coefficients in our comparisons.
+We use scatter plots, Pearson correlation coefficients and Spearman's rank correlation coefficients in our comparisons.
 The sample Pearson correlation coefficient $r_{xy}$ for a sequence of observation pairs $(x_1, y_1), \dots, (x_n, y_n)$ is defined as where $\bar{x} = (1 / n) \sum_{i=1}^n x_i$ and $\bar{y} = (1 / n) \sum_{i=1}^n y_i$ \cite{kaptein2022}.
+The sample Pearson correlation coefficient is also called the product-moment correlation coefficient.

+Spearman's rank correlation coefficient calculates the product moment correlation coefficient between the ranks of pairs of observations \cite{kaptein2022}.
+If the data contains the same exact values, then ranks for those observations are tied, i.e. they have the same rank.
+For observations that are tied, Spearman's rank correlation coefficient assigns the average of the untied ranks that would be assigned to these observations if no ties occurred.
+Formally, Spearman's rank correlation coefficient $r_S$ is defined as where $R^x_i$ and $R^y_i$ are the ranks of observations $x_i$ and $y_i$, respectively, $\bar{R}^x = (1 / n) \sum_{i=1}^n R^x_i$ and $\bar{R}^y = (1 / n) \sum_{i=1}^n R^y_i$.
+It should be noted that Spearman's rank correlation coefficient does not change if the data is transformed in a monotonic way \cite{kaptein2022}.
+On the other hand, Pearson correlation coefficient measures the strength of the linear relationship between observations.
+Therefore, these correlation coefficients can quantify the relationship between observations in different ways.

 We have used stochastic network models to generate the random networks used in this section.
-The stochastic network models used are Erd\H{o}s-R\'enyi random graph model \cite{erdos1959}, Watts-Strogatz small world model \cite{watts1998} and Barab\'asi-Albert preferential attachment model \cite{barabasi1999}.
+The stochastic network models used are Erd\H{o}s-R\'enyi random graph model~\cite{erdos1959}, Watts-Strogatz small world model~\cite{watts1998} and Barab\'asi-Albert preferential attachment model~\cite{barabasi1999}.
 Erd\H{o}s-R\'enyi model comes from the mathematical tradition of random graph theory, whereas Watts-Strogatz and Barab\'asi-Albert models are innovations of network science.
 These three random network models each capture a different type of network with their characteristic properties and provide an aggregate representation of many individual networks that share these properties.
 The characteristic properties of the random networks produced by these stochastic network models are very well known, and they have been extensively studied in the literature.
 Therefore, these three random network models provide varied, yet controlled conditions to assess the influence spreading model and its centrality metrics compared to standard centrality metrics.